Hello, my dear friend!

-I believe, with all my heart and soul, if someone could have convinced me of the above words, twenty eight years ago, when I was twenty eight, I'd be where I am now in my calm, confident, connection to God, through cooperation with life, and others, probably twenty years ago.
+I believe, with all my heart and soul, if someone could have convinced me of the above words, twenty-eight years ago, when I was twenty-eight, I'd be where I am now in my calm, confident connection to God, through cooperation with life, and others, probably twenty years ago.

 Don't get me wrong, I have zero regrets!
-I love my past because I would not be the harmonious, loving, spiritual being that I feel like I am today.
+I love my past because I would not be the harmonious, loving, spiritual being that I feel I am today.

 I am but an infant in my spirituality, and I am eager, exhilarated, and excited for my learning to understand more.

-For this earnestness, my friend, is why I love to learn, love to listen, and love to understand.
+This earnestness, my friend, is why I love to learn, love to listen, and love to understand.

-My prayer, dear friend, is that some how, some way, my words can touch the heart of the seeker of connecting to God.
+My prayer, dear friend, is that somehow, some way, my words can touch the heart of the seeker of connecting to God.